vacharich1/HardwareTemp/README.md

 ##### Troubleshooting
 This is just the C# project.
 To use it you will have to compile it through Visual Studio.

-If you have any problem with the software, just delete the "settings.ini" file to reset to software.
+If you have any problem , just delete the "settings.ini" file to reset to software.